web analytics

 Sole Trader: Cost and time saver.
 Setting up one is no big headache.
 A bit of paperwork and you are all set.

 Limited: It’s the opposite.
-A lot of paperwork for which you may need a Specialist Limited Company Accountant or more to handle it all.
+A lot of paperwork for a business owner which you may need a Specialist Limited Company Accountant or more to handle it all.

-There are allowable expenses (expenses that are strictly related to your business) which include office expenses like:
+There are allowable expenses (expenses that are strictly related to your own business alone) which include office expenses like:

 • Business stationery, printing costs, equipment like computers and printers and computer software.